- Kennel cough is a contagious disease in dogs characterized by a persistent cough of several days.

 Is Kennel Cough Serious?

 Kennel cough is not often serious.
 For most dogs, it will subside without treatment.
-Because it tends to be more serious in puppies and unvaccinated dogs, these types of dogs should receive veterinary care right away if symptoms are noted.
+Because it tends to be more serious in puppies and unvaccinated dogs, get these types of dogs veterinary care right away if you note any symptoms.